Faculty DirectoryJoseph L. Schofer

 B.E.
 Civil Engineering (summa cum laude), Yale University, New Haven, CT

-Joseph Schofer's research and teaching are focused on transportaion policy.
-His particular interests are in understanding and supporting decision making for transportation and other infrastructure systems investments ad operations, including decision maker needs for and use of data and information, decision maker learning from experience and history, the role of transactions in decision making, and sustainability of essential public data and information programs.
-He also works on development and application of performance measures for managing and evaluating transportation systems, particularly for assessing performance of transportation systems in the face of major disruptions.
+Joseph Schofer's research and teaching are focused on transportaion policy, including understanding decision making for transportation and other infrastructure systems investments and operations, use of data and information, sustainability of key data programs, management of disruptions due to severe weather and infrastructure failures, improving decisions by systematic learning from experience, and development and application of performance measures for managing and evaluating transportation systems.

 - Roy W. Crum Distinguished Service Award in recognition of outstanding achievement in transportation research, Transportation Research Board, 2011